SalarAbb/interesting-coding-problems-solution/README.md

 ```
 ## 5. Flood fill Algorithm ([link](https://practice.geeksforgeeks.org/problems/flood-fill-algorithm/0)):
 My solution:
+We run bfs from the given point to paint its neighboring points. we keep track of visited nodes in neighbors.

 Time complextiy: O(C), Space complextiy: O(C), where C is the color cloud/flood size
 ```